poanetwork/blockscout-terraform/README.md

 around (or enabled) except during the initial provisioning, and any subsequent runs to update the infrastructure.
 How you choose to handle this user is up to you.

+You will also need to create a S3 bucket for the user data dump beforehand
 ## Usage

 Once the prerequisites are out of the way, you are ready to spin up your new infrastructure!